FurtherV/dnd5e-homebrew/homebrew/subclass/fighter/Mix It Up.md

 **Intercept Missile (Melee)**:
 When you or an ally within 5 ft. is targeted by a missile from a ranged weapon attack, you can use your reaction and spend **2 SP** to attempt to deflect the projectile.
 You must succeed an Dexterity (Acrobatics) check against a DC set by the DM for the missile.
 If you succeed, the damage dealt by the attack is 0.

 **Precision Shot (Ranged)**:
 You can spend **2 SP** and your bonus action to aim especially carefully at a creature.
-This turn, your next ranged attack against that creature happens with advantage if you have no disadvantage.
-If you have disadvantage, the attack instead happens with neither advantage nor disadvantage.
+You gain advantage on your next ranged weapon attack against that creature.
+The advantage is lost if not used this turn.

 **Overwatch Stance (Ranged)**:
 At the end of your turn, you can choose to spend **2 SP** to lock down an area.